Update: June 18, 2021 — New episode of David Sinclair on the Joe Rogan show. Besides NAD and NMN, they also discuss intermittent fasting.

 NAD versus NAD+

 Note that NAD and NAD+ are not exactly the same thing.
-The latter it the oxidized form of the former.
+The latter it the oxidized version of the former.
 It is also written as NAD+ via the superscript in technical articles.
 Time magazine had a lengthy article on NAD+ in 2018.
+The NAD+ co-enzyme is largely synthetized through NMN.

 NAD versus NADH

-Note that NAD+ and NADH are two different forms of the coenzyme nicotinamide adenine dinucleotide (NAD).
+NAD+ and NADH are two different forms of the coenzyme nicotinamide adenine dinucleotide (NAD).
 NADH is the reduced form of NAD, while NAD+ is the oxidized form.
+NADH stands for nicotinamide adenine dinucleotide hydrogen.

 Dr. David Sinclair states that his team does not recommend people taking NAD precursors, since they have not yet been formally tested for safety.